The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 ### Coding Exercises

-Use a **Hash Map** to solve the following problems.
-Since Hash Maps are abstract data types, you can use any data struture (Arrays, Objects, Maps, etc.) to represent a Hash Map.

 **1.** Given a non-empty array of numbers, every element appears twice except for one.
 Find that single number and return it.
-Implement a function `singleNumber()` with a linear runtime complexity.
+Implement a function `singleNumber()` with a **linear runtime complexity.**

 ```
 Input: nums = [2,2,1]